ahmetcetin/tfrecord-viewer/README.md

 ![Summary screen](https://user-images.githubusercontent.com/5046786/79118780-12f40a00-7d8f-11ea-8c67-d946d2c96722.png)

 On the summary page, you can concatenate the list of files by line-break, or comma, then you can copy to clipboard.
-Or you can download the selected files in a zip.
+Or you can download the selected files in a zip file.